infixtrading/flashbot/README.md

 Flashbot is a Java and Scala framework for building, simulating, and running robust, low-latency Cryptocurrency trading strategies as a cluster of trading engines and market data servers.

 Crypto markets are unique in the world of finance because the "playing field is level".
 I.e. If you have an idea for a high-frequency trading strategy, you don't need to pay millions for infastructure, data, and co-location to get started.
-But you do still have to write the low-latency software.
+But you do still have to write performant software.
 Flashbot helps with that by providing a simple interface for building complex strategies and a common infrastructure to run them on.

 ## Features
 The main component of Flashbot is the `TradingEngine` actor.
 It handles things such as: